nosachamos/formalizer/docs/useformalizer-hook.md

 ## Handling form submissions

-Once your validations have been set, you are also likely to need to handle form submissions
+Once your validations have been set, you are also likely to need to handle form submissions.

-With Formalizer, instead of directly attaching an `onSubmit` handler to your form, you will pass your event handler as the `useFormalizer` hook's third argument, like so:
+With Formalizer, instead of directly attaching an `onSubmit` handler to your form, you will pass your event handler as the `useFormalizer` hook's second argument, like so:

 ```jsx
 import { useFormalizer } from 'formalizer';